-- Since most programs are online, decided whether that learning format coheres with your personality and work style.
+- Since most programs are online, students should decide whether that learning format coheres with their personality and work style.

 - Sales training should form part of the curriculum, since public speaking, persuasion and interpersonal relationship-building all comprise part of a sales representative's career.

 Certificate programs for pharmaceutical sales can require up to one year of study.
 The NAPRx-approved curriculum consists of 14 topics covering drug research and development processes, anatomy, clinical pharmacology and therapeutic cases.
 Schools are individually permitted to divide and teach these 14 topics, but the majority of programs are uniform in their curriculum.

 Aspiring pharmaceutical sales representatives should look for accredited programs that offer training in sales.
 Students should also consider whether an online training program will suit their learning style.